Jesse Huang

 Email: [first initial]654[last name]@uwaterloo.ca

-I am a postdoc in the Geometry and Topology research group at the University of Waterloo.
-In the current semester, I am an associate postdoc at the Perimeter Institute for Theoretical Physics.
-Previously, I was a postdoc at the University of Alberta, supported by a PIMS postdoc fellowship (2021-2023) and the NSERC Discovery Grant (2021-2024).
-I received my PhD from the University of Illinois at Urbana-Champaign in August 2021.
+I am a mathematician interested in the algebra and geometry of homological mirror symmetry.
+I have been a postdoc at the University of Waterloo (2024-2026) and the University of Alberta (2021-2024).
+I received my PhD from the University of Illinois at Urbana-Champaign in 2021.

-My research develops mathematical applications of this equivalence in settings where both sides can be computed explicitly, primarily for toric varieties.
-Toric varieties admit combinatorial descriptions that render their mirrors accessible via Laurent polynomials, whose Fukaya categories can be modeled microlocally by constructible sheaves on real tori.
+My past research develops mathematical applications of this equivalence in settings where both sides can be computed explicitly, primarily for toric varieties.
+Toric varieties admit combinatorial descriptions that make their mirrors accessible via Laurent polynomials, whose Fukaya categories can be modelled microlocally by constructible sheaves on real tori.
 This makes it possible to realize D-brane gauge theories, wall-crossing phenomena, and noncommutative resolutions entirely within a unifying geometric framework.
 My current research program has two guiding aims:

-To solve concrete problems in algebraic and noncommutative geometry using HMS as a computational mechanism;
+To solve concrete problems in commutative and noncommutative algebraic geometry using HMS as a computational mechanism;

 To develop a combinatorial symplectic geometry framework for categorical wall-crossing and phase transitions of supersymmetric gauge theories.

-Achieving these goals involves using the correct mirror-geometric constructions to identify meaningful algebraic structures of the coherent derived categories.
-I have studied how these ideas pan out concretely in the context of toric GIT wall-crossings using window categories.
-These categories correspond to different gauge theory sectors within a common ultraviolet category - each phase selects a subset of branes surviving under a particular stability condition.
-My work describes the geometry of the corresponding microlocal A-brane transports, and studies applications of this geometric description to problems in birational geometry and noncommutative algebra.
+Achieving these goals involves using the correct mirror constructions to identify meaningful algebraic properties of the coherent derived categories.
+I have studied how this works concretely in the context of toric GIT wall-crossings using window categories.
+These categories correspond to different gauge theory sectors within a common "ultraviolet" category.
+Each infrared phase selects a subset of UV branes which survive under a particular stability condition and RG flow to that phase.
+My work uses symplectic and microlocal techniques to describe the geometry of the mirror A-brane transports and develop applications of this geometric description to problems in birational geometry and noncommutative algebra.

-My perspectives on the subject are heavily inspired by quiver gauge theory and brane tiling.
+My perspectives are heavily inspired by quiver gauge theory, brane tiling, and brane dynamics.